unxed/ap/ap.md

 - **Use Full Lines for Locators:** Snippets and anchors MUST correspond to full lines of code (from the first non-whitespace character to the last), not partial lines.
 The AI MUST perform a final self-check to ensure it is not using a substring of an original line.

+- **Write Snippets and Content Unindented:** When creating `snippet`, `anchor`, or `content` blocks, the AI MUST NOT include any common leading whitespace (indentation) that applies to the entire block.
+The code should be written as if it started in the first column.
+This is critical because the Patcher is responsible for automatically determining and applying the correct final indentation based on the code's destination.

+- **Inserting with Surrounding Blank Lines:** The Patcher automatically trims leading and trailing blank lines from `content`.
+Therefore, to reliably insert a block of code separated by blank lines (e.g., a new function between two existing ones), the AI SHOULD use a `REPLACE` action on the *next* stable block of code.
+The `content` for this action will then consist of: the new code to insert, a blank line, and then the original code from the `snippet` being replaced.
+This ensures precise control over formatting.

 - **Code Style Consistency**: Generated `content` MUST match the existing code style of the target file (indentation, naming conventions, brace style, etc.).

 - **Comment Language and Style**: New code comments MUST match the natural language and style of existing comments in the target file.